What happens during a hearing

 Court Announcements

-The following court announcements in Māori [PDF, 118 KB] will be made by the court taker during the hearing.
+The following court announcements in Māori [PDF, 259 KB] will be made by the Registrar during the hearing.

 Hearing procedure

 Parties usually make opening statements before calling evidence; this is a summary of your case and what you intend to prove.
-Depending on the directions of the judge in any particular case, these opening statements may be made immediately before each party calls evidence, or together at the start of the hearing before any evidence is called for either party.
+Depending on the directions of the judge the opening statements may be made just before each party calls evidence, or together at the start of the hearing before any evidence is called for either party.

-If you are an unrepresented party, you are likely to have two distinctly different roles in the courtroom - those of advocate and witness.
-As an advocate you can make submissions about reasoning, logic or the law, and to persuade the judge what conclusions they should draw.
+If you are acting for yourself, you will have two distinctly different roles in the courtroom - advocate and witness.
+As an advocate you can make submissions (arguments) about reasoning, logic or the law, and to persuade the judge what they should decide.
 As a witness you give evidence about events.
 It is important to remember that the only time you can give evidence is when you are being a witness, not as an advocate.

-As an advocate, you will be able to examine (lead evidence from) your own witnesses, and cross-examine the other party's witnesses.
+As an advocate, you will be able to examine (lead evidence from) your own witnesses and cross-examine (question) the other party's witnesses.

-- When examining witnesses, you may ask them to expand on or clarify what they have said.
-However, you may not ask what are known as leading questions (putting words into witness’ mouth).
+- When examining witnesses, you may ask them to add to or clarify what they have said in their brief of evidence.
+You may not ask leading questions (putting words into witness’ mouth).
 To be safe, use questions beginning with the words ‘when, who, why, what’.

 - Then the other party or their representative can cross-examine the witness.
 When cross-examining the other party's witness, the questioner is allowed to ask leading questions (for example, ‘I put to you that...’).

-- Once cross-examination has been completed, the party who called the witness can re-examine the witness.
+- Once cross-examination has finished, the party who called the witness can re-examine the witness.
 This means asking the witness further questions.
-However, you may only question your witness about topics that arise out of cross-examination.
+You may only question your witness about things that came up in cross-examination.
 You cannot raise new topics at this point.

-Once all witnesses have been heard, both you and the other party will be asked to make closing submissions (to express your views concisely about the case, any issues of law, and what the outcome should be).
-The party that made closing submissions first will be given the opportunity to have the final say (strictly in reply) after the other party’s closing submission.
+Once all witnesses have been heard, both you and the other party will be asked to make closing submissions (arguments) to give your views about the case, any issues of law, and what the outcome should be.
+The party that made closing submissions first will be given the opportunity to have the final say (strictly in reply) after the other party’s closing submissions.

 Giving evidence as a witness

 When the time comes, you will be called to stand at the witness box to give your evidence.
-The registrar will ask you to stand up and swear on the Bible (or affirm) that you will tell the truth.
+The Registrar will ask you to stand up and swear on the Bible or Koran (or affirm) that you will tell the truth.
 The judge will usually ask you to be seated while giving your evidence.

-You will then read your brief of evidence out loud, or tell your evidence if you don't have a written brief prepared in advance.
-It is important to understand that it is what you say under oath or affirmation that will be the evidence that the judge will take into account when making their decision.
-If you change what is written in your evidence in any way, it is important that you bring this to the judge’s attention.
+You will then read your brief (statement) of evidence out loud or tell your evidence if you don't have a written brief prepared.
+What you say under oath or affirmation is the evidence that the judge will take into account when making their decision.
+If you change what is written in your evidence in any way, you must bring this to the judge’s attention.

-The representative of the party, or a party if that party is not represented, who called you as a witness will then question you.
+You will then be questioned by the party or representative that called you as a witness.
 This is called direct examination or leading evidence-in-chief.

 You may then be cross-examined by the other party or their representative.
 You must answer all their questions to the best of your ability.
 The judge may also ask you some questions.

-Before you give your evidence, it is very important that you do not talk to anyone about the case during the adjournments (breaks) unless that person is your lawyer or advocate.
-You should also ensure that you don't talk about the case with anyone else who is going to give evidence.
-If in doubt about these obligations, ask your representative or the registrar.
+Before you give your evidence, you must not talk to anyone about the case during the adjournments (breaks) unless that person is your lawyer or advocate.
+You should not talk about the case with anyone else who is going to give evidence.
+If you are unsure about who you can talk to ask your representative or the Registrar.

 If you are appearing by audio-visual link (AVL) please see the Summary of Guidelines for a witness giving evidence by audio-visual link including in virtual hearings [PDF, 105 KB].